warthog618/gpiocdev-rs/cli/README.md

 ## ABI compatibility

-The cli supports both GPIO uAPI v1 and v2 through features.
+The cli supports both GPIO uAPI v1 and v2.

 Options that require v2, such as debounce, will fail if applied to a kernel that only supports v1.